 However, standard homeowners insurance policies generally won’t cover manufactured homes.
-Instead, mobile home owners need to get mobile home insurance to protect their homes in case disaster strikes.
+Instead, mobile homeowners need to get mobile home insurance to protect their homes in case disaster strikes.

 Insurify offers traditional homeowners insurance quotes nationwide, from Florida to Texas to California!
 You don’t need to consult an insurance agent to find a quote for your new home.
 Unlock discounts, pivot between coverage options, and compare quotes in minutes.
 Let us help you find that peace of mind that should always come with a new dwelling.

-Your mobile home insurance policy may also include some more idiosyncratic types of coverage.
+Your mobile home insurance policy may also include some more distinctive types of coverage.
 For example, unlike traditional homes, mobile homes may be moved from one location to another.
 Trip collision coverage protects your home while it’s on the move.

 Do modular homes require mobile home insurance?

 Modular homes fall somewhere between manufactured and traditional houses in terms of how they’re constructed.
 The parts for a modular home are assembled in a factory, then shipped to the home’s new location.
 Builders then assemble the modular home on top of a traditional foundation or crawlspace.

 Because modular homes are neither fish nor fowl, the type of insurance policy you’ll need can vary from one provider to another.
-You’ll need to ask each insurance carrier whether they consider modular homes to be covered under homeowners or mobile home insurance so that you can get a relevant quote.
+You’ll need to ask each insurance provider whether they consider modular homes to be covered under homeowners or mobile home insurance so that you can get a relevant quote.

 Mobile home insurance coverage limits